romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Where can custom environment variables be set in a GitHub Actions workflow?
+Q: Where can custom environment variables be set in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **In the env key at the workflow, job, or step level**